w3c/wg-effectiveness/README.md

 _New to this repo?
 Feel free to comment on and add [issues](https://github.com/w3c/wg-effectiveness/issues).
 Want to **join the group?** Email <nrooney@gsma.com>.
-Any W3C Group Chairs, Particpants, Invited Experts and Members are welcome to join!_
+Any W3C Group Chairs, Participants, Invited Experts and Members are welcome to join!_

 # Working Group Effectiveness Task Force
 Monthly call time 2pm UTC second Friday of the month.
 Natasha Rooney chairs.